Avi-Meshulam/MyStore/README.md

 ```
 ### Notes
 > In case the application terminates unexpectedly, and the following error apears in Windows Event Viewer -
-> try one of the following solutions to fix that.
+> try the following solution to fix that.

 Event Viewer:
 > The machine-default permission settings do not grant Local Activation permission for the COM Server application